 Water hardness in the province of Ontario varies widely.
 However, our tap water within the Greater Toronto Area falls into the “moderately hard to hard” category.

 While hard water is not hazardous to human health, it can have harsh, unpleasant effects on your hair and skin, not to mention your household appliances and cause common plumbing issues.
 Fortunately, water softeners can treat your home’s water supply to counteract these negative consequences.
-Our customers who’ve installed water softeners are generally delighted with their benefits.
+Our customers who have installed water softeners are generally delighted with their benefits.

-In the following guide, we will detail why hard water is problematic, how to identify a hard water issue in your home, and everything you need to know about water softeners.
+In the following guide, we will detail why hard water is problematic, how to identify a hard water issue in your home, and everything you need to know about getting a water softener installed.